CBI Closes 9 Special Vyapam Courts, to Shift Cases for Better Monitoring

 It has filed final reports in 90 cases -- 84 charge sheets and six closure reports -- while the probe is underway in the remaining 64 and final reports will be filed in the coming months, they said.

-Besides the 84 charge sheets, 14 cases were taken by the agency directly for trial as the charge sheets were submitted by the local police.
+Besides, 14 cases were directly taken to trial as the charge sheets were submitted by the local police.

-In two cases, conviction has been pronounced by the special Vyapam court.
+In two cases, conviction has been pronounced by a special Vyapam court.

 The HC had set up 22 special courts for hearing Vyapam scam-related cases.
 It had closed four of them earlier.

 Of the remaining 18, nine were in Bhopal, Gwalior, Jabalpur and Indore.
-The districts of Rewa, Damoh, Sagar, Balaghat, Morena, Chattarpur, Guna, Bhind and Khandwa had one court each.
+The districts of Rewa, Damoh, Sagar, Balaghat, Morena, Chattarpur, Guna, Bhind and Khandwa have one court each.

 The courts in these nine districts will now be closed at the request of the CBI.
 Their 38 cases will be brought to the special Vyapam courts in Bhopal, Gwalior, Jabalpur and Indore, CBI sources said.